TzachiStrugo/AI-Rules/README.md

 **Repository Description:**
 Repository to define and manage custom AI rules and behaviors, supporting Windsurf and Cursor rules, organized by category and technology for tailored AI behavior and easy maintenance.

-This repository provides a structured framework to **define, organize, and manage custom AI rules and behaviors** tailored to specific domains, technologies, and user preferences.
-It supports multiple behavior types, including:
+This repository provides a structured framework to **define, organize, and manage custom AI rules and behaviors** tailored to specific domains and technologies.
+The rules are designed to work with various AI coding assistants including Windsurf, Cursor, and other AI tools.

-- **Windsurf rules** – for dynamic workflow guidance.
-- **Cursor rules** – for context-sensitive decision-making.

-The repository is organized hierarchically by **category**, **technology**, and **rule type**, making it easy to locate, add, or modify rules for specific domains.
+The repository is organized hierarchically by **category** and **technology**, making it easy to locate, add, or modify rules for specific domains.

 ---

 ## 📂 Repository Structure
-The repository is organized hierarchically by **category**, **technology**, and **rule type**:
+The repository is organized hierarchically by **category** and **technology**:
 ```
 ai-rules/
-├── backend/
+├── rules/
-│   ├── java-springboot/
+│   ├── backend/
-│   │   ├── windsurf/
+│   │   ├── java-springboot-rules.md
-│   │   │   └── <rule-files>
-│   │   └── cursor/
-│   │       └── <rule-files>
+│   │   └── python-fastapi-rules.md
-│   └── python-fastapi/
+│   └── frontend/
-│       ├── windsurf/
-│       └── cursor/
+│       └── type-script-react-rules.md
-└── frontend/
-    └── type-script-react/
-        ├── windsurf/
-        └── cursor/
+└── README.md
 ```

 - **Root Categories:** Broad areas like `backend`, `frontend`, `devops`, etc.
-- **Subcategories:** Framework or technology-specific directories, e.g., `java-springboot`.
-- **Rule Type Directories:** `windsurf/` and `cursor/` for behavior-specific rules.
+- **Rule Files:** Technology-specific rule files with consistent naming: `{technology}-rules.md`.

 ---